naga-mantha/tempcode/apps/layout/documentation.md

 - LayoutFilterConfig
   - Fields: layout (FK), user (FK), name (str), values (JSON), is_default (bool).
   - Constraints: unique (layout, user, name).
-  - save(): if first for (layout,user) becomes default; when marked default, unsets others.
+  - save(): if first for (layout,user) becomes default; when marked default, unsets others; if it is the only config, it remains default (cannot unset when only one exists).
   - delete(): prevents deleting last config; if deleting a default, promotes another to default.
   - Auto-creation of "None":
     - On Layout creation, a per-owner default filter named "None" with empty values is created (signals).
-    - On first visit to a layout (detail view), if the current user has no filters for that layout, one is lazily created named "None" with empty values and set as default.

 Forms (apps/layout/forms.py)